VPAC/rsa/src/storagemanager/config/README.txt

     The core configuration file of the RSA.
 Includes settings for the National Nested Grid, storage locations, etc.

-datasource.xml
+datasource.xml.SAMPLE
     Connection parameters for the database where metadata is stored.
+This must be renamed to datasource.xml before the RSA will work; this is to allow the connection parameters to be changed locally without interfering with the version-controlled file.

 logback.xml
     Logging parameters, i.e. which messages to report and where to write them